 For me, it’s heavenly as it is!
 And I believe I’m falling in love . . .

-I takes just 5 ingredients: chia seeds soaked in plant milk with 2 Medjool dates and a pinch of salt to make the pudding part, and 1 fresh mango and dark, vegan chocolate for the topping.
+I takes just 6 ingredients: chia seeds soaked in plant milk with 2 Medjool dates and a pinch of salt to make the pudding part, and 1 fresh mango, fresh lime juice and dark, vegan chocolate for the topping.
 It can be decorated with a slice of lime.